Stephen L. Burns Welcome to the Amish Disco

 BORING PERSONAL TRIVIA

-Well, I'm 53, just shy of 5'8", and because I'm
+Well, I'm 59, just shy of 5'8", and because I'm camera-shy (and reluctant

-picture at left is of crow tracks in the snow across our
+to frighten small children), the picture at left is of crow tracks in the snow

-thoughts about the impermanence of life, fame, and the
+about the impermanence of life, fame, and the printed word for an underpaid scrivener.

-I've been happily married to herbalist and perfumer
+I've been happily married to herbalist and perfumer Sue-Ryn for 23 years now.

-and a cat who can be seen on the
+No kids, just our dog Chloe, and a cat who can be seen on the

-Catnip Mice page of this
+Catnip Mice page

-web site [the preceding link included for all the cat lovers out there,
+of this web site [the preceding link included for all the cat lovers out there,

 and a shameless plug for my wife's business, Hill Woman].

-As is typical for Analog writers, I have a buzzcut on top and a foot and a half of ponytail
+As is typical for Analog writers, I have a buzzcut on top and a foot and a half

-in the back, a little soul patch under my lower lip, an earring --no, wait, I guess I look more
+of ponytail in the back, a little soul patch under my lower lip, an earring --no, wait, I guess I look more

-Those rare times I stay in a hotel the staff almost is invariably convinced I'm with the
+Those rare times I stay in a hotel the staff almost is invariably convinced I'm with the band.

-write at least six full hours a day, seven days a week, doing my best to crank out a year's
+at least six full hours a day, seven days a week.
+Brain damage?
+You bet!

 SO WHAT ARE YOU DOING NOW?